It’s wrong to criticize leaders of the Church, even if the criticism is true.Elder Dallin H Oaks

 No one gets a free pass to live above criticism.
 Especially leaders of a church.
 They are under scrutiny as they should be.
 That does not mean they should be given a “break”.
-We shouldn’t expect perfection, but we can at least expect decent, maybe even better than average?
-At least with this quote we can say that Oaks is admitting that church leaders are not perfect, because he concedes that some criticism is true and deserved.
-He rationalizes his statement to say that criticising a leader makes them less effective.
+We shouldn’t expect perfection, but we can at least expect decent, maybe even better than average.
+At least with this quote, we can say that Oaks is admitting that church leaders are not perfect, because he concedes that some criticism is true and deserved.
+He rationalizes his statement to say that criticizing a leader makes them less effective.
 Well, maybe, but more likely.
-What leaders do that is worthy of criticism is makes them less effective leaders.
-In that case the criticism will alert others that the particular leader may not be acting out the Lord’s will!
+What leaders do that is worthy of criticism makes them less effective leaders.
+In that case, the criticism will alert others that the particular leader may not be acting out the Lord’s will!

-If we have a small time leader, say a bishop, who is molesting children (as has been in the news lately), according to Oaks, we would do what?
-We would not criticise him?
-We would not speak out against this?
+If we have a small-time leader, say a bishop, who is molesting children (as has been in the news lately), according to Oaks, we would do what?
+We would not criticize him?
+We would not speak out against this.
 What?
 We should suffer the little children to come to him?

 24 Ye blind guides, which strain at a gnat, and swallow a camel.